robincornett/display-featured-image-genesis/README.md

 }
 ```

-Alternatively, you can also set a specific post type to use the taxonomy featured image, if one exists, even if the post type has its own Featured Image.
-The filter is very similar:
+Alternatively, you can also set a specific post type to use the taxonomy featured image, if one exists, even if the post type has its own Featured Image:

 ```php
 add_filter( 'display_featured_image_genesis_use_taxonomy', 'rgc_use_tax_image' );